dcloud/graymalkin-lane/command-line/02-basic-commands.md

 # Commands on the command line

 Here are some basic commands that should get you started.
 One useful for learning your way around is the `man` command, which allows you to learn the syntax and options for most other commands.
+In the terminal, you type the name of the command you want then any options or arguments after that using spaces to separate each phrase, then press <kbd>Enter</kbd> to run the command.
+We'll discuss arguments and options after we see a few basic commands.

 ## Some commands